Risk-averse Fair Multi-class Classification: The risk-averse classification problem

 From this new perspective, the classification problem can be formulated as a two-stage stochastic optimization problem.
 The first stage problem is:

-Here $R(v,\gamma)$ is the random variable providing the risk of the second stage.
-In this stage, we decide the best classifiers $\psi_i$, $i=1,\cdots,N$ to calculate the optimal systemic risk.
-As an example, we can choose the mean-semi-deviation to be the first-stage risk measure leading to the following first-stage formulation:

-We emphasize that the proper evaluation of the risk requires to include the constraints $ \|v^i\|=1$ for all $ i=1,\ldots,N.$ While it is possible to solve the non-convex problem which would include those constraints, we discuss a method, which ignores them.
-Due to the non-linearity of the risk measure, no technical issue regarding the solubility of the problem arises.
-Fixing a coherent risk measure $\varrho_i[\cdot]$ as the inner measure for the second-stage risk of the $i$-th scenario, we calculate the risk for each class by the problem:
+In the first stage, we decide the best classifiers $\psi_i$, $i\in \Jc$, to calculate the optimal systemic risk and $R(\vartheta)$ is the random variable providing the total risk; the risk components for each class are calculated at the second-stage.
+We observe that the proper evaluation of the classification error requires to include the constraints $ \|v^i\|=1$ for all $ i\in\Jc$.
+While it is possible to solve the resulting non-convex problem, we have kept the regularization terms $\sigma \left\|v\right\|^2$ instead.
+In the second-stage, a coherent risk measure $\varrho_i(\cdot)$ serves as the objective of the $i$-th scenario ($i$-th class).
+We calculate the risk for the $i$th class by the problem:

-As an example, if we choose the mean-semi-deviation with order $p=1$ for each class, the second-stage problem takes on the form:

-In this formulation, the $i$-th class is identified with the $i$-th scenario of the classical two-stage problem.
-We would like to point out that the mean-semideviation measures have particularly nice features regarding fairness.
-We shall describe our method using a generic coherent risk measure at the first and second stages.
-We also note that theoretically, the method can use individual risk measures for each of the classes but we believe that measuring classification errors with the same risk function facilitates fairness and might be more appropriate.